mnieber/mnieber.github.io/_posts/2023-05-07-style-system-using-inline-styles.md

 </div>
 ```

-This approach is very flexible, because every component instance can be adjusted so that it looks good in its particular context.
-Some other advantages are:
+This method offers significant flexibility, as every component instance can be tailored to suit its specific context.
+Some additional benefits include:

-- you won't have to search for the styles of an element, since they are right there in the HTML code;
+- Ease of locating an element's styles, as they are directly embedded in the HTML code;
-- there is no need to come up with good CSS class names;
+- No need to devise suitable CSS class names;
-- when you adjust the instance, there is no risk of breaking the look of other component instances.
+- When you adjust the instance, there is no risk of breaking the appearance of other component instances.

-Note that the use of inline styles doesn't prevent you from extracting commonly used styles or HTML structures into reusable building blocks.
-Whenever we do this, we trade of some of the flexibility to have more consistency and reuse.
-We'll come back to this approach later in this post.

-Let's also consider the effect of using inline styles on consistency.
-Even though copying from a HTML snippet doesn't enforce consistency, it still promotes it, because by using the same snippet for all your form fields you will create a consistent look.
-The drawback is that you need to be disciplined as a developer to maintain this consistency as you make changes to the inline styles.
-Some other drawbacks are:
+Now, let's examine the impact of using inline styles on consistency.
+While copying from an HTML snippet does not enforce consistency, it encourages it since all form fields originate from the same template.
+However, maintaining consistency while altering inline styles requires discipline from the developer.
+Some other drawbacks include:

-- when you want to change the look of a component everywhere in the application, then you need to update the inline styles in potentially many places.
+- When updating a component's appearance throughout the application, you may need to modify inline styles in multiple locations.
-- inline styles tend to look noisy, and they don't communicate an intent to the reader of the code.
+- Inline styles can appear cluttered and may not convey an intended purpose to the code reader.

-Personally, I like being able to look at a piece of code, and confirm for myself that it looks correct.
-This is hard to do when you are looking at a big list of inline styles.
-Of course you could argue that a wrong or missing style is not the end of the world, and that if the result looks really wrong then you will notice this sooner or later, but psychologically, I find it creates some stress.
+Personally, I appreciate being able to examine a piece of code and confirm its correctness.
+This becomes challenging when faced with an extensive list of inline styles.
+Although a misplaced or missing style isn't catastrophic and noticeable UI issues will eventually be discovered, this situation can be psychologically stressful.

+## Why inline styles and a custom component library are compatible

+Utilizing inline styles doesn't restrict you from extracting frequently used styles or HTML structures into reusable components.
+When doing so, you trade some flexibility for increased consistency and reusability.
+However, it may seem counterintuitive to recommend against generic component libraries while building your own.
+The reason why this is not contradictory is that a custom component library is specifically tailored to your application's needs.

+Unlike a generic component library, a custom one will inherently align with your application's appearance.
+Additionally, accommodating special cases becomes much simpler since you have full control over the code.
+For instance, if extracting a particular component proves difficult, you can choose to maintain it as a snippet.
+This flexibility in a custom component library allows you to strike the right balance between reusability and adaptability, ensuring a consistent and effective UI.

+## My styling system

+I will now explain how I base my own styling system on both inline styles, React components and SCSS.

 ## Breaking out intrinsic styles

-We've seen above that inline styles are copied from a snippet and adjusted to fit the local context.
-However, there is usually a subset of styles that are never changed.
-I call these the intrinsic styles of the component.
-In my opinion, it's better to move these styles to a CSS class, so that the code becomes less noisy.
-Let's look at an example where this is applied.
-In this example, the code snippet has been copied to a typescript function, and the intrinsic styles have been moved to a SCSS file.
+As discussed earlier, inline styles are typically copied from a snippet and adjusted to suit the local context.
+However, there is often a subset of styles that remain unchanged.
+These can be referred to as the component's intrinsic styles.
+In my view, it's preferable to move these styles to a CSS class, reducing code clutter.
+Let's examine an example where this principle is applied.
+In this instance, the email-field code snippet has been transferred to a TypeScript function, and the intrinsic styles have been relocated to an SCSS file.

 ```tsx
 export const SignInForm = () => {